 My son was lucky.
 His surgeon, Dr. Robert Jaquiss, or “Jake” as he liked to be called, happened to be the leading specialist in this sort of congenital heart defect.
 How fluky that he was employed at Children’s Hospital of Wisconsin.
 How funny that his daughter was Nicholas’s friend.

 How fortunate that the congenital heart defect did not repeat itself in Nicholas’s three younger brothers.

 How blessedly miraculous that my father insisted we investigate the cause of a fainting episode.

 All of these four-leaf clovers added up to a very compelling story.
 A journalist called me one day.
 He had heard about Nicholas from his dentist, my brother.
 Kevin Helliker’s account made the front page of The Wall Street Journal a year after Nicholas’s surgery.
 By then, Nicholas was playing soccer in high school, his scar beginning to disappear under a chest of hair.

-And here I am, fifteen years later, reading a book that sends me traveling back in time, and taking you along with me, folding Nicholas’s story into Liam’s story and Brian’s story.
+And here I am, fifteen years later, reading a book that sends me back in time.
+I’ve taken you with me, folding Nicholas’s story into Liam’s story and Brian’s story.
 So this is the story of the reading of a book.

 Like all good stories, this one has a surprise ending.